abdullahbaa5/Iqra/README.md

 Iqra is a state-aware chatbot designed specifically for Discord text channels.
 Currently harnessing the power of OpenAI's Chat Models, Iqra is programmed to interact, respond, and engage in conversations just like a human would.
 It was designed with the aim of making Discord chats more engaging and interactive.

+Test it Out in: https://discord.gg/hxyT7DcrJe (if its online)

 ## Logic

 As Iqra is semi-programmed to be self-aware, this means that there are progammatic ways included that we check whether Iqra is supposed to reply or not while also including an AI Validation step.